 Got Writer’s Block?

-So you’ve been told you need to “Write your copy” for your website.
+So you’ve been told you need to “Write your copy”.

 “Easy Peasy.
 I’ll just Just sit down and write it this weekend”.

 Then you sit down in front of the laptop…